Skip to content

 • Family or trust-group id (opaque).

-12.4 Two-phase mobile plan (reduce schedule risk)
+12.4 Two-phase mobile / browser plan (reduce schedule risk)

 12.5 Sovereignty wording (stays coherent)